 FAS/CAS Adjusted EPS is defined as diluted EPS from continuing operations attributable to Raytheon Company common stockholders excluding the earnings per share impact of the FAS/CAS Pension Adjustment.
-FAS/CAS Adjusted Income from continuing operations attributable to Raytheon Company common stockholders excluding the after-tax impact of the FAS/CAS Pension Adjustment at the federal statutory tax rate of 35%.
+FAS/CAS Adjusted Income from continuing operations attributable to Raytheon Company common stockholders is defined as income from continuing operations attributable to Raytheon Company common stockholders excluding the after-tax impact of the FAS/CAS Pension Adjustment at the federal statutory tax rate of 35%.
 We are providing this measure, which excludes the impact of the FAS/CAS Pension Adjustment, because management uses it for the purpose of evaluating and forecasting the Company's financial performance and we believe it allows investors to benefit from being able to assess our operating performance in the context of how our principal customer, the U.S. Government, allows us to recover pension costs and to better compare our operating performance to others in the industry on that same basis.
 FAS/CAS Adjusted EPS is not a measure of financial performance under GAAP and should be considered supplemental to and not a substitute for financial performance in accordance with GAAP.
 FAS/CAS Adjusted EPS may not be defined and calculated by other companies in the same manner.
 FAS/CAS Adjusted EPS was as follows:

+Three Months Ended

-March 28, 2010 0 March 29 Diluted EPS from continuing operations attributable to Raytheon Company common stockholders \$ 1.18 \$ 1.11 Less: Earnings per share impact of the FAS/CAS Pension Adjustment (0.09) 0.02 FAS/CAS Adjusted EPS \$ 1.27 \$ 1.09
+Marc h 28, 2010 March h 29, 2009

+Diluted EPS from continuing operations attributable to Raytheon Company common stockholders

+\$ 1.18 \$ 1.11

+Less: Earnings per share impact of the FAS/CAS Pension Adjustment (0.09) 0.02

+FAS/CAS Adjusted EPS \$ 1.27 \$ 1.09